yujeongJeon/caniuse-mcp/README.md

 - **Feature Search**: Look up web features by name using the comprehensive caniuse database
 - **Always Up-to-Date**: Queries the latest compatibility data from the caniuse database in real-time
 - **MCP Compatible**: Works seamlessly with any MCP-compatible client
+- **Smart Feature Sampling**: Provides accurate compatibility data through intelligent sampling of feature variants and edge cases

+> [!NOTE]
+> However, some MCP clients may not support sampling features, which could affect the comprehensiveness of the compatibility information returned.

 ## Installation